-- Most of the golf courses in Indochina accept credit cards for purchases in the pro shop such as caps, balls and gloves.
-However, sometimes they’re systems can go down and in any case all Indochina golf courses require cash for caddies, so make sure you have ample cash available for any purchases.
+- Most of the golf courses accept credit cards for purchases in the pro shop such as caps, balls and gloves.
+However, sometimes they’re systems can go down and in any case all golf courses require cash for caddies, so make sure you have ample cash available for any purchases.
 Around 15 US Dollars per round should be fine.

 - Bring an umbrella, not just for the rain but to give you shade from the sun.
 You will need it during the hot season.
 As strange as this seems a golf umbrella can lower on course temperatures by more than 5 degrees and make the difference between being dehydrated and exhausted from the heat before you even finish your round, to actually making for pleasant playing conditions.

 - Finally you should always bring the usual items any properly prepared golfer has including spare gloves, a towel or two (particularly useful for wiping sweat from yourself and your grips).